jumperexchange/jumper-exchange/README.md

-    dev - starts the app using the backend develop stage dev:local - starts the app using a locally running backend dev:testnet - starts the app in a testnet only mode using the backend staging stage dev:staging - starts the app using the backend staging stage dev:production - starts the app using the backend production stage
+    dev - starts the app using the backend develop stage dev:local - starts the app using a locally running backend dev:staging - starts the app using the backend staging stage dev:production - starts the app using the backend production stage